Data-and-Trust-Alliance/DPS/specification.md

 - Format: String
   - where the string `no` indicates no Trademark

-## Schema
+## Technical Encoding

-The detailed schema specification for JSON, XML, and YAML are published independently.
+The detailed schema specification for JSON, XML, and YAML are published independently in GIThub repositories.
+In these repositories the following are to be found:

-- canonical - the URL that defines the specification
+- schema - technical encoding of the rules
-- element description, cardinality
-- required vocabulary
+- required vocabulary in that encoding format
+- examples

+### Technical Schema

+#### JSON Metadata Encoding

+The technical coding and examples are available in GIThub for the [JSON Metadata encoding](https://github.com/Data-and-Trust-Alliance/json-metadata)

+#### XML Metadata Encoding

+The technical coding and examples are available in GIThub for the [XML Metadata encoding](https://github.com/Data-and-Trust-Alliance/xml-metadata)

+#### YAML Metadata Encoding

+The technical coding and examples are available in GIThub for the [YAML Metadata encoding](https://github.com/Data-and-Trust-Alliance/yaml-metadata)

+### Maintenance of the specification

 The D&TA Data Provenance Standards Working Group is responsible for the ongoing monitoring and periodic review of the terms in the registry.
 This includes:

 • Annual review of all terms to ensure continued relevance